hermanodecastro/sorting-algorithms/README.md

 # Sorting algorithms
-implementation of some sorting algorithms in Rust
+Implementation of some sorting algorithms in Rust

 * Block Sort
 * Bubble Sort